Creating a new payment form

 You can also put these fields into a repeating section to allow users to order multiple boxes of different varieties of cookies — like 3 chocolate chip, 4 peanut butter and 2 oatmeal raisin.

-Under your Payment Settings (accessible by clicking Payment Settings in the footer or by clicking on the payment area at the bottom of the form), there are multiple options to help customize your payment setup after you’ve connected your payment account.
+Under your Payment Settings (accessible by clicking Payment Settings in the footer or by clicking on the payment area at the bottom of the form), there are multiple options to help customize your payment setup.

 Include Processing Fees